pywbem/pywbemtools/docs/pywbemclicommands.rst

 Connection save command
 ^^^^^^^^^^^^^^^^^^^^^^^

-The ``connection save`` command saves the current connection information to the :term:`connections file`.
-If the current connection does not have a name a console request asks for a name for the connection.
+The ``connection save`` command saves the current connection in the :term:`connections file` as a connection definition with the name specified in the ``NAME`` argument.

+If a connection definition with that name already exists, it will be overwritten without notice.

 See :ref:`pywbemcli connection save --help` for details.